 Continue implementation of critical housing programs.

-Implementation shall include by not be limited to County/Private partnerships, County/City partnerships, private non profit and technical assistance providers.
+Implementation shall include, but not be limited to, County/Private partnerships, County/City partnerships, private non-profit, and technical assistance providers.

-- HOU 1.6.1 Program Information.
-Escambia County shall continue its housing outreach program to assure dissemination of housing information. - HOU 1.6.2 Non-discrimination.
-Escambia County shall enforce its nondiscrimination policies and provisions so as to ensure access to housing opportunities by all segments of the County's population. - HOU 1.6.3 Low-Interest Mortgage Loans.
-Escambia County shall cooperate with appropriate local, state and federal agencies to facilitate bond-backed low-interest mortgage loans for home purchase by qualified individuals or families. - HOU 1.6.4 Housing Finance Authority.
-Escambia County shall participate with the Escambia County Housing Finance Authority (HFA) in the issuance of bonds to provide low interest mortgage loans for home purchases by qualified families. - HOU 1.6.5 Neighborhood Enterprise Foundation Reports.
-Escambia County shall receive, review and respond to the annual reports produced by NEFI or other designated authority as such reports relate to this comprehensive plan and/or the provision of safe, sanitary and affordable housing for all citizens of Escambia County. - HOU 1.6.6 State and Federal Assistance.
-Escambia County shall participate in affordable housing programs as made available by the state, federal or other appropriate agencies.
+1 POLICIES 2 3 4 HOU 1.6.1 Program Information.
+Escambia County shall continue its housing outreach program to assure dissemination of housing information.
+5 6 7 8 HOU 1.6.2 Non-discrimination.
+Escambia County shall enforce its nondiscrimination policies and provisions so as to ensure access to housing opportunities by all segments of the County's population.
+9 10 11 12 HOU 1.6.3 Low-Interest Mortgage Loans.
+Escambia County shall cooperate with appropriate local, state and federal agencies to facilitate bond-backed low-interest mortgage loans for homes purchase by qualified individuals or families.
+13 14 15 16 HOU 1.6.4 Housing Finance Authority.
+Escambia County shall participate with the Escambia County Housing Finance Authority (HFA) in the issuance of bonds to provide low interest mortgage loans for home purchases by qualified families.
+17 18 19 20 21 HOU 1.6.5 Neighborhood Enterprise Foundation Reports.
+Escambia County shall receive, review, and respond to the annual reports produced by the Neighborhood Enterprise Foundation, Inc. (NEFI) or other designated authority as such reports relate to this comprehensive plan and/or the provision of safe, sanitary, and affordable housing for all citizens of Escambia County.
+22 23 HOU 1.6.6 State and Federal Assistance.
+Escambia County shall participate in affordable housing programs as made available by the state, federal, or other appropriate agencies.

-the following programs or any replacement or supplemental programs, which may be developed by state, federal or other appropriate agencies:
+the following programs or any replacement or supplemental programs, whichmay be developed by state, federal or other appropriate agencies: